-Donald Trump Retweeted A Meme Accusing His Political Enemies Of Treason
+Donald Trump Shared A Meme Accusing His Political Enemies Of Treason, Which, Wow

 Like most of us, Donald Trump sure does love using Twitter to express his feelings.
 However, I don't think I'm the only one who sometimes just wants to rip that keyboard from his fingers, and now that Donald Trump retweeted a meme which accuses some very important people of possible treason, I think now's the right time.
 Here we ago again.